djwonk/method_trails/DETAILS.markdown

 2. Improve overall, big-picture understanding of such code.

-3. Ease integration with existing libraries, by making it clear which method are high level and thus intended to be used.
+3. Ease integration with existing libraries, by making it clear which methods are high level and thus intended to be used.

 ## Design Constraints ##